kelalaka153/Search-primers-on-fasta-files/README.md

-# fasta
-Searching primers on Fasta files
+# Searching primers on Fasta files

 This code was an attempt to help a friend on their PhD.